AdamMeyers/Web-of-Law/Web_of_Law_manual_rule_IE_and_citation_graph_scripts/README.txt

 	Output: makes one .quotes file for each .txt file in the directory Example run from command line:
 		run_find_quotes test/fixed_files

+2.6.2.4 run_legislations.py
+	1 Argument filename from 2.6.1.3, but no file extension
+	Output: corresponding .legislation9 file
+	Example run from command line:
+		run_legislations.py test/fixed_files/108713

+2.6.2.5 run_legislations_on_dir.py
+	1 argument: Directory containing files output from programs in 2.6.1.2
+	Output: .legislation9 files are added to that same directory Example run from command line:
+		run_legislations_on_dir.py test/fixed_files

 2.6.3 Citation Graph Files: These programs uses the json files and the various files created from previous stages to generate a citation